 Dallas, TX 2016-2017

-Architect: Russell Buchanan, Buchanan Architecture Landscape Contractor: Green Earth Photography: Charles Davis Smith
+Architect: Russell Buchanan, Buchanan Architecture Photography: Charles Davis Smith

 Dallas, TX 2018

-This urban garden, in the heart of one of Dallas’ most bustling neighborhoods, provides outdoor dining and entertaining.
-A concrete porch creates a landing and place to sit above the garden.
-Concrete steps are detailed to create shadow giving the garden dimension.
-Architectural concrete paving slabs create a rhythm and scale within this intimate space and contrast with the crushed stone joints in tone and texture.
-A custom water feature is centered opposite a fire feature with Japanese maples and perennials punctuating site lines and surrounding the dining area to create tension with these hardscape elements.
-The Maples and perennials along with evergreen rushes and sedges provide a botanical edge between garden and garage access.
-Crushed stone serves as ground cover seamlessly integrating the garden as one space.
+In the heart of one of Dallas’ most bustling neighborhoods, this urban garden provides outdoor dining and entertaining.
+A concrete porch creates a landing and a place to sit above the garden.
+Detailed concrete steps create shadows, giving the garden dimension.
+The rhythm and scale of architectural concrete paving slabs provides an intimate space and contrasts with the crushed stone joints in tone and texture.
+Water and fire elements are positioned on either end of a flexible space currently used for dining.
+Japanese maples along with evergreen rushes and sedges provide a botanical edge between garden and garage access.

 Dallas, TX 2015